 There’s no one solution to toddler nap resistance, but it’s generally not a sign that a toddler doesn’t need a nap anymore.
 There are a few different strategies parents often try on reluctant nappers – and sometimes they even work!
 When it comes to sleep and the stubborn toddlers who need it, often it comes down to trying everything you can think of, and settling on whichever unique set of circumstances works for your family.

-- Quiet time: Try telling your toddler that she doesn’t have to sleep – but she does have to lie in her bed quietly and rest for a while.
+- Quiet time: Try telling your toddler that he doesn’t have to sleep – but he does have to lie in his bed quietly and rest for a while.
 Sometimes, this might be all your little one needs to actually drop off for a little nap.
 For others, it might just go exactly as you describe it, but that quiet time, when both you and Baby have the chance to settle and collect your thoughts, can be valuable all on its own.

 - Ahead of the game: Toddlers who are overtired can have a harder time winding down and relaxing enough to sleep.
 Trying to adjust naptime so it starts a little earlier can sometimes be helpful.

 - Following routine: Toddlers aren’t great with transitions, and having a solid, regular bedtime routine can help smooth the way between being awake and being asleep for your toddler.
 If your family’s bedtime routine doesn’t translate well to naptime – like if it centers around the bath – coming up with a winding-down routine specifically for naptime can help as well, though it can take a little while to establish the connection between the new routine and sleep.